During the Case

 - Normally, a hearing will be held and a judge will listen to both sides of the story and receive the evidence presented by both sides.

-- The court's decision is usually mailed to both sides after the trial.
+- The court's decision is usually mailed to both sides after the hearing.
 The decision will be on a form called the Notice of Entry Judgment (Form SC-130).

 If you want to sue a person, business or government agency in small claims court, it is your responsibility to make sure that you get, fill out, file, and serve the correct court forms.

-Follow these steps one at a time and in order:
+To start a claim, follow steps 1 through 4, one at a time and in order.

 To start your small claims case, you need to get and fill out a: